octokit/plugin-rest-endpoint-methods.js/docs/codespaces/checkPermissionsForDevcontainer.md

 Checks whether the permissions defined by a given devcontainer configuration have been accepted by the authenticated user.

-You must authenticate using an access token with the `codespace` scope to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `codespace` scope to use this endpoint.

-GitHub Apps must have write access to the `codespaces` repository permission to use this endpoint.

 ```js
 octokit.rest.codespaces.checkPermissionsForDevcontainer({